-Potential freight impacts should be considered in all modal planning and funding, policy and project development and implementation and monitoring.
-This also means better informing the region's residents and decision makers about the importance of freight movement on our daily lives and economic well-being.
-Metro will work with its transportation partners to improve the level of freight information available to decision-makers, the business community and the public.
+Freight impacts should be considered in all modal planning and funding, policy and project development, implementation, and monitoring.
+This also means better informing the region's residents and decision makers about the importance of freight movement on daily life and economic well-being.
+Metro will work with its transportation partners to improve the level of freight information available to decision-makers, the business community, and the public.